 Wagashi is a type of traditional Japanese confectionery that is often served with tea.
-Wagashi are made from a variety of ingredients such as rice flour, bean paste and sugar.
+Wagashi is made from a variety of ingredients, such as rice flour, bean paste, and sugar.

-The shapes and designs of wagashi are often based on nature, such as flowers, birds and animals.
-In this article we will look at 18 of these desserts.
+The shapes and designs of wagashi are often based on nature, such as flowers, birds, and animals.
+In this article, we will see 18 of these desserts.

 Wagashi has a long history in Japan, with the first recorded mention of wagashi dating back to the Heian period (794-1185).
-During the Edo period (1603-1868), wagashi production became more widespread, with various regions of Japan developing their own unique styles of wagashi.
+During the Edo period (1603-1868), the production of wagashi became more widespread, with various regions of Japan developing their own unique styles of wagashi.

-If you are interested in trying wagashi, there are many excellent shops and cafes selling wagashi in Tokyo such as Kagetsu Arashi, Ichigo Ichie and Kaiyodo.
+If you are interested in trying wagashi, there are many excellent shops and cafes that sell wagashi in Tokyo, such as Kagetsu Arashi, Ichigo Ichie, and Kaiyodo.

 1. Namagashi (生菓子)

 Namagashi is the general term for sweets used in the tea ceremony.
 They must be aesthetically pleasing.
-Many of them are stuffed with adzuki bean paste.
+Many of them are filled with azuki bean paste.

-Namagashi can contain jellies and others, they are made from natural ingredients and often have a nature appearance like flowers and plants.
+Namagashi can contain jellies, gelatins, and others; they are made from natural ingredients and often have a nature-like appearance, such as flowers and plants.

 2. Sakuramochi (桜餅)

-Sakura mochi are rice balls filled with bean paste and covered with a sakura leaf.
-Mochi Sakura are eaten to celebrate Girl's Day (Hinamatsuri) in Japan on March 3rd.
+Sakura mochi are rice cakes filled with bean paste and wrapped in a sakura leaf.
+Sakura mochi are eaten to celebrate Girl’s Day (Hinamatsuri) in Japan on March 3rd.

 Sakuramochi